Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Effects:
 - the `item` is bound "immediately" to the `caller`
-- the nft's nominal value is scheduled to be added to both `caller`'s stake and the global stake in the next session
+- the nft's nominal value is scheduled to be added to `caller`'s stake in the next session
 - the `caller`'s own contract with themselves is scheduled to be updated: the staking period resets

 ### `self_unstake_currency(caller, amount)`